-Safe Solutions Enzyme Cleaner controls pests such as insects, bacteria, mildew and mold.
+Safe Solutions Enzyme Plant Wash controls pests such as insects, bacteria, mildew and mold.
 The enzymes used in the formula exhibit the same properties as those that occur naturally in all insect species - causing a digestive disintegration of the exoskeleton.
 When enzyme makes contact with an insect, it quickly digests its exoskeleton resulting in prompt death.
 This process does not harm human skin and is 100% safe, non-toxic and hypoallergenic.

 The dilution rate of the enzyme concentrate can be calibrated to affect only specific target species but weak enough to protect beneficial insects such as honey bees.
 For example, a dilution of 1 oz.
-Enzyme Cleaner per 5 gallons of water can be used in organic gardening to remove softer-bodied aphids, but will not harm beneficial insects such as honey bees.
+Enzyme Plant Wash per 5 gallons of water can be used in organic gardening to remove softer-bodied aphids, but will not harm beneficial insects such as honey bees.
 Start with a weak dilution and increase concentration until the target insect is pinpointed.

 Because commercial pesticides are comprised of chemicals which are volatile, synthetic and poisonous, the EPA prohibits registered pesticides from claiming they are either safe or non-toxic.
-However, since Safe Solutions Enzyme Cleaner is in fact a natural biological pesticide that affects insects based on physical rather than chemical properties, it is better to refer to it as a Pestisafe® rather than as a pesticide.
+However, since Safe Solutions Enzyme Plant Wash is in fact a natural biological pesticide that affects insects based on physical rather than chemical properties, it is better to refer to it as a Pestisafe® rather than as a pesticide.

 Be aware that not all enzyme cleaners are safe to use for non-toxic pest control, most are not designed for this purpose and many are toxic such as those purchased at swimming pool supplies or janitorial supplies, e.g. drain openers and septic tank treatment cleaners.
 Other biological detergents available on the market are not manufactured for pest control.
-Only Safe Solutions Enzyme Cleaner is patented for the purpose of non-toxic pest control.
+Only Safe Solutions Enzyme Plant Wash is patented for the purpose of non-toxic pest control.

 Summary of Patent